-The median annual wage for actuaries was $93,680 in May 2012.
+The median annual wage for actuaries was $105,900 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $55,780, and the top 10 percent earned more than $175,330.
+The lowest 10 percent earned less than $63,260, and the highest 10 percent earned more than $206,820.

-Most actuaries worked full time, and about 3 out of 10 worked more than 40 hours per week in 2012.
+Most actuaries work full time, and some work more than 40 hours per week.

 For more information about actuaries, visit